librefreester/freester/README.md

 As a complement, you can use the buzzer app to synchronize with several mobile phones to determine who guesses first. https://play.google.com/store/apps/details?id=com.calidad.buzzer

+Use any QR reader available on your phone.
 ### WARNINGS
 You need to allow access to third parties to generate QR code.